-Meals - Food which is served to enrolled participants while in care, such as breakfast, lunch, supper and snacks, which meets the nutritional requirements as established by the CACFP and are claimed for reimbursement.
+Meals - Food which is served to enrolled participants while in care, such as breakfast, lunch, supper and snacks; which are claimed for reimbursement and meets the nutritional requirements as established by the CACFP.

 Meal Benefit Income Eligibility Form - A form completed by each household for a child(ren) enrolled in a Day Care Home, which determines eligibility for participation in the CACFP.
 These forms are required for any Tier I provider who wishes to claim residential children and for providers who wish to be a Tier II mixed home.
-These forms are also required for a provider who wishes to be a Tier I home based on his/her own income or approved categorical eligibility (e.g. SNAP beneficiary).
+These forms are also required for a provider who wishes to be a Tier I home based on his/her own income or approved based on categorical eligibility (e.g. SNAP/TANF/FDPIR beneficiary).